Just as Christmas is a time for family, Record Store Day should be dedicated to your friendly neighbourhood vinyl merchant.

 Technical Equipment Supply – Ypsilanti, USA

-Selling vinyl and cassettes alongside books and collectibles, the main draw of Technical Equipment Supply is its in-house label.
-With previous releases including works from Aphex Twin and Madlib, its pressings are only available to those who visit the shop in person.
+It sells vinyl and cassettes alongside books and collectibles, but the main draw of Technical Equipment Supply is its in-house label.
+With previous releases including works from Aphex Twin and Madlib, its pressings are available only to those who visit the shop in person.

 Space Hall – Berlin, Germany

 Vinyl is far from in short supply around Berlin, but you'd struggle to match the behemoth Space Hall for scale in any major European city.
-More than simply its size, impressive too is its scale and variety of genre, leaving specialisations to its many neighbours.
+It's down to more than simply its size; impressive too is its scale and variety of genre, and it leaves specialisations to its many neighbours.